fl4p/Fugu2/README.md

 You can create a single panel of boards containing the mainboard, 2 psu and and 1 mcu head. https://github.com/yaqwsx/KiKit/discussions/242

 todo zener clamp over bootstrap C

 - if convert output is shortecd, during low duty cycle, the coil swings back and switch node goes below zero. wtf it should not go below zero!

+# Rendering 3d model

+* use pcb2blender plugin
+* in blender update the camera
+    *